-- Sec.
-2. NRS 641B.040 is hereby amended to read as follows: 641B.040 The provisions of this chapter do not apply to: - 1.
-A physician who is licensed to practice in this State; - 2.
+641B.040 The provisions of this chapter do not apply to:

+- 1. A physician who is licensed to practice in this State; - 2.
 A nurse who is licensed to practice in this State; - 3.
-A person who is licensed as a psychologist pursuant to chapter 641 of NRS; - 4.
-A person who is licensed as a marriage and family therapist or marriage and family therapist intern pursuant to chapter 641A of NRS: - 5.
-A person who is licensed as a clinical professional counselor or clinical professional counselor intern pursuant to chapter 641A of NRS: - 6.
+A person who is licensed as a psychologist pursuant to chapter 641 of NRS: - 4.
+A person who is licensed as a marriage and family therapist or marriage and family therapist intern pursuant to chapter 641A of NRS; - 5.
+A person who is licensed as a clinical professional counselor or clinical professional counselor intern pursuant to chapter 641A of NRS; - 6.
 A person who is licensed as an occupational therapist or occupational therapy assistant pursuant to NRS 640A.010 to 640A.230, inclusive; - 7.
-A person who is licensed as a clinical alcohol and drug abuse counselor, licensed or certified as an alcohol and drug abuse counselor, or certified as a clinical alcohol and drug abuse counselor intern, an alcohol and drug abuse counselor intern, a problem gambling counselor, [or] a problem gambling counselor intern [] or a behavioral healthcare peer recovery support specialist, pursuant to chapter 641C of NRS; - 8.
-Any member of the clergy; - 9.
-A county welfare director: - 10.
-Any person who may engage in social work or clinical social work in his or her regular governmental employment but does not hold himself or herself out to the public as a social worker; or - 11.
+A person who is licensed as a clinical alcohol and drug abuse counselor, licensed or certified as an alcohol and drug abuse counselor, or certified as a clinical alcohol and drug abuse counselor intern, an alcohol and drug abuse counselor intern, a problem gambling counselor, for a problem gambling counselor intern the problem gambling counselor intern to chapter 641C of NRS; - 8.
+Any member of the clergy;

+- 9. A county welfare director; - 11.
 A student of social work and any other person preparing for the profession of social work under the supervision of a qualified social worker in a training institution or facility recognized by the Board, unless the student or other person has been issued a provisional license pursuant to paragraph (b) of subsection 1 of NRS 641B.275.
-Such a student must be designated by the title "student of social work" or "trainee in social work," or any other title which clearly indicates the student's training status. - Sec.
+Such a student must be designated by the title "student of social work" or "trainee in social work," or any other title which clearly indicates the student's training status H; or - 12.
+A person who: - (a) Engages in volunteer services for a nonprofit agency or organization and does not receive compensation, other than a stipend, for such services; and - (b) As part of his or her duties in providing volunteer services, performs any of the activities described in subsections 1 and 2 of section 5 of this act. - Sec.
 3. Chapter 641C of NRS is hereby amended by adding thereto the provisions set forth as sections 4 to 7, inclusive, of this act. - Sec.
 4. "Behavioral healthcare peer recovery support specialist" means a person who is certified as a behavioral healthcare peer recovery support specialist pursuant to the provisions of this chapter. - Sec.
 5. 1.
-"Practice of providing behavioral healthcare peer recovery support specialist services" means the practice of providing nonprofessional, nonclinical assistance to a person with a substance use or other mental disorder, including without limitation, mentoring, coaching, educating or role modeling, with the intent of achieving long-term recovery from a substance use or other mental disorder by sharing appropriate portions of the provider's own recovery.
+"Practice of providing behavioral healthcare peer recovery support specialist services" means the practice of providing nonprofessional, nonclinical assistance to a person with a substance use or other mental disorder [, including without limitation, mentoring, coaching, educating or role modeling, with the intent of achieving long term recovery from a substance use or other mental disorder by sharing appropriate portions of the provider's own recovery.] that has been diagnosed by: - (a) A physician licensed pursuant to chapter 630 of NRS; - (b) An advanced practice registered nurse licensed pursuant to NRS 632.237;